-Blaze a new trail this summer with a
+Blaze a Trail this Summer with a Museum Passport

 In celebration of the 50th Anniversary of the Apollo 11 Moon Landing, the Stafford Air and Space Museum has partnered with the Tulsa Air and Space Museum and the Oklahoma History Center to create the 2019 Aviation and Space Trail!
 Individuals can pick up a passport of any of these three participating museums beginning today, July 1, 2019.
 Once his or her passport is filled after visiting all three museums, individuals will be entered for a chance to win a free membership to the museum of their choice!